So wait. Where are you?

 And if you don’t have a link.
-Well, I’m giving you two days!
+Well, go get one!
+I have a list of resources for making free blogs and websites at href.cool.
 (Please.
 I beg of you: Make something with an image map.)

 But I thought: why is it such taboo to drop a link?
 We’ve become very hard on self-promotion.
 I’m not going to just stumble on this person’s website.
 I NEED THEM TO SHOW ME WHERE IT IS!